 The only way to know the true payload of a given truck is to find it in your truck’s owner’s manual or to calculate it yourself.
 Here’s how:

-Locate your truck’s curb weight and GCVWR (Gross Combined Vehicle Weight Rating), which is the maximum weight of a loaded truck plus the weight of an attached trailer.
+Locate your truck’s curb weight and GCWR (Gross Combined Weight Rating), which is the maximum weight of a loaded truck plus the weight of an attached trailer.

-To calculate your truck’s actual payload capacity, subtract the truck’s curb weight from the GCVWR, so: GCVWR – curb weight = payload capacity.
+To calculate your truck’s actual payload capacity, subtract the truck’s curb weight from the GCWR, so: GCWR – curb weight = payload capacity.

 What You Should Know About Towing and Payload Capacity